 You can connect a flash drive to the appliance any time – no matter whether it is functioning or not.
 Stick a flash drive into a USB port on your Epiphan appliance and press lightly.
 The stick fits into the port only one way.
 After inserting, the appliance will recognize the stick, however, this occurs without any user notification whatsoever.

 Step 2: Recording

 The Epiphan appliances copy the previously recorded files to the inserted USB flash drive starting from the oldest record to the newest.
 The flash drive’s LED (if any) will be blinking indicating data transfer.
 The appliance copies data to the flash drive until there is not enough storage space for additional files.

 Due to speed limitations flash drives are not capable of recording data on the fly.
 This means that while the previously recorded data captured by the appliance on its internal solid state memory will be backed-up on the flash drive, the currently recording file cannot be copied until the file is closed and available for copying.

 Once the data has been copied, safely remove the flash drive.
-To check its free storage, files that have been copies and their size, insert the drive into a computer and see its properties.
+To check its free storage along with the files that have been copied and their size, insert the drive into a computer and see its properties.

 The image below is a screenshot from the Web admin interface.
 Recording is enabled.
 The already recorded files are listed.